Jennifer88huang/pulsar/site2/docs/functions-debug.md

 In this mode, a Pulsar Function consumes and produces actual data to a Pulsar cluster, and mirrors how the function actually runs in a Pulsar cluster.

 > Note
-> Currently, debugging with localrun mode is only supported by Pulsar Functions written in Java.
+> Currently, debugging with localrun mode is supported by Pulsar Functions written in Java, Python and Go.
 You need Pulsar version 2.4.0 or later to do the following.
 Even though localrun is available in versions earlier than Pulsar 2.4.0, you cannot debug with localrun mode programmatically or run Functions as threads.

 You can launch your function in the following manner.